Posted by

 In that place between wakefulness and dreams, I found myself in the room.
 There were no distinguishing features except for the one wall covered with small index card files.
 They were like the ones in libraries that list titles by author or subject in alphabetical order.

 But these files, which stretched from floor to ceiling and seemingly endless in either direction, had very different headings.
 As I drew near the wall of files, the first to catch my attention was one that read "Girls I have liked."
 I opened it and began flipping through the cards.
-I quickly shut it, shocked to realize that I recognized the names written
+I quickly shut it, shocked to realize that I recognized the names written on each one.

 And then without being told, I knew exactly where I was.
 This lifeless room with its small files was a crude catalogue system for my life.
 Here were written the actions of my every moment, big and small, in a detail my memory couldn't match.